 In the past, there was a "battle of the forms" in relation to documenting European covenant-lite loans, with the first covenant-lite loans emerging in Europe in 2013 being documented under New York law.
 The next generation were governed by English law LMA-based credit agreements, stripped of most financial covenants and otherwise modified in certain respects to reflect terms that were based on looser US practice at the time.
-We now have English law-governed agreements that, in addition to the absence of financial covenants for the term loan, adopt more wholesale changes based on US market practice, primarily in that they introduce leverage or coveragebased incurrence-style ratio baskets rather than what in prior periods were regarded as "traditional" loan market baskets fixed at a capped amount.
-A more fundamental departure from US practice that became widespread in European sponsor-led leveraged finance transactions quite a few years ago is the practice of basing on high-yield bond-style terms the reporting requirements, affirmative covenants, negative covenants, and certain events of default (such as payment, insolvency and crossacceleration/cross-payment default), and to tack those terms onto the English law-governed secured facilities agreement in the form of schedules that, in turn, are to be interpreted under New York law (much like the format of a super senior revolving facility).
+We now have English law-governed agreements that, in addition to the absence of financial covenants for the term loan, adopt more wholesale changes based on US market practice, primarily in that they introduce leverage or coverage-based incurrence-style ratio baskets rather than what in prior periods were regarded as "traditional" loan market baskets fixed at a capped amount.
+A significant departure from US practice that became prevalent in European sponsor-led leveraged finance transactions several years ago is the adoption of high-yield bond-style terms the reporting requirements, affirmative covenants, negative covenants, and certain events of default (such as payment, insolvency and cross-acceleration/cross-payment default).
+These terms are tacked onto the English law-governed secured facilities agreement as schedules that, in turn, are to be interpreted under New York law (much like the format of a super senior revolving facility).